ar27111994/National-Criminals-Database/README.md

 A WCF Project explaining ASP.NET MVC and WCF best Practices using N-Layered Architecture.
 Here is the brief summary of every Project in the Solution Repository.

 # BusinessServices:-
 A WCF Class Library Project Containing All the Service Interfaces and their respective Implementations.
-In Addition, this Project uses Automapper to Map Database Entities to Data Transfer Objects and Vise Versa.Therefore, this project also uses **Autofac.Wcf** for **Automapper Constructor Injection** in Service Classess.
+In Addition, this Project uses Automapper to Map Database Entities to Data Transfer Objects and Vise Versa.
+Therefore, this project also uses **Autofac.Wcf** for **Automapper Constructor Injection** in Service Classess.

 **Referenced Projects**: WebClientContracts, Persistence.